vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 *Not* genuine soil:

--   pure or mostly rock, stones, gravel, sand
--   burnt or already dug up soil
--   until rained on for four months
 - dust from wind erosion
+- pure or mostly rock, stones, gravel, sand are never 'genuine' soil
+- burnt or already dup up soil is not 'genuine' until rained on for four months

+If someone digs up the soil, a bhikkhu may shovel it into a wheelbarrow without offence.

 **Effort:** Digging, burning, making a hole, or giving command to do it.